 What are some of your hobbies?

-What is something people might be surprised to know about you?
+What’s something people might be surprised to know about you?

-So far, what’s been your favorite thing about PUC?
+What’s your favorite thing about PUC?